 Remember to call 000 immediately in the event of a cardiac arrest.

-This article is marketing & promotional information only, not intended for educational purposes.
-Please attend one of our first aid courses to receive educational information.
+This article is intended for informational purposes.
+Please attend one of our first aid courses for relevant educational advice.